-Our professional consumer advocates educate the public about insurance laws and can receive complaints against insurance companies and agents.
+Our professional consumer advocates enforce insurance law and can investigate complaints against insurance companies and agents on your behalf.

 We also offer individual counseling and group education on health care issues in your communities.
 Our highly trained Statewide Health Insurance Benefits Advisors (SHIBA) volunteers can help you understand your rights and options about Medicare, health care coverage, prescription drugs, government programs, and more.